 5. Packaging and transport costs as well as cartages may be charged forward.

 6. Delivery by trucks can only take place on roads passable on all sides.

 IV.
 Delivery Commitments

-1. In case of weather catastrophes as, e.g. drought, frost or hail or other unforeseen circumstances not caused by our fault, such as epidemics, strike, lock-out, operational breakdowns of any kind, war, war-like events, monetary changes or government interference, the term of delivery is prolonged by the period of disturbances.
+1. In case of weather catastrophes as, e.g., drought, frost, or hail, or other unforeseen circumstances not caused by our fault, such as epidemics, strike, lock-out, operational breakdowns of any kind, war, war-like events, monetary changes or government interference, the term of delivery is prolonged by the period of disturbance.
 If a delivery is rendered impossible owing to the aforesaid circumstances, we are released from our delivery commitments.
 Any claims for damages cannot be asserted by the buyer.